 Figure 6.8.2-1:Validation of OAuth 2.0 token

 All messages containing a tokens shall be protected using TLS.
 The API invoker shall authenticate the API exposing function by verifying the API exposing function's certificate.
-The API exposing function shall authenticate the authorization function by validating the authorization function's certificate
+The API exposing function shall authenticate the authorization function by validating the authorization function's certificate.

-Editor's Note: contents of the certificates and which CAs are acceptable is FFS.

-The oAuth access token shall contain:
+Note: contents of the certificates and which CAs are acceptable are not defined in this solution.The oAuth access token shall contain:

 - a unique random string,